ChainSecurity/near-for-auditors/docs/basics.md

 ### Transaction

-A transaction is a batch of actions which is signed with a public key on behalf of an account.
+A transaction created by an account, is a batch of actions which is signed by a user who controls the private key of one of the whitelisted public keys of this account.

 ### Receipts

 Receipts implement cross-contract communication.
-They can only be created by chunk producers.
+They can only be created by nodes which are responsible for producing parts of the block from a shard (chunk producers).
 There are two types of them: 1) [Action Receipts](https://nomicon.io/RuntimeSpec/Receipts.html#actionreceipt) which specify an action to be executed and 2)[Data Receipts](https://nomicon.io/RuntimeSpec/Receipts.html#datareceipt) which represent data dependencies of action receipts.
+The return data an action receipt expects is part of these Data Receipts.

 ### Environment